Want to know how to keep brisket from drying out in smoker?

 It has a lot of intermuscular fat and connective tissue.

-All of these make for one tasty treat but need to be respected and given time.
+All of these make for one tasty treat but its needs to be cooked low and slow to ensure connective tissue breakdown into juicy gelatin.

 The indirect heat and slow cooking create the ideal environment for the perfect brisket.

-How Do We Keep Brisket Meat Moist During The Smoking Process?
+How to Keep Brisket Moist During The Smoking?

-Below I have taken some tried and tested techniques from my own experience and from watching pros like Aaron Franklin.
+Below I have taken some eight of my tried and tested techniques from my own experience and from watching pros like Aaron Franklin.

 Putting The Fat Cap Down On The Grill